Keyboard shortcuts

 Rather than exhaustively listing all elements in a domain, quantifiers enable users to make statements about the entire domain at once.
 This compact representation is crucial when dealing with large or unbounded inputs.
 Quantifiers also facilitate abstraction and generalization of properties.
 Instead of specifying properties for specific instances, quantified properties can capture general patterns and behaviors that hold across different objects in a domain.
 Additionally, by replacing loops in the specification with quantifiers, Kani can encode the properties more efficiently within the specified bounds, making the verification process more manageable and computationally feasible.

-This new feature doesn't introduce any breaking changes to users.
-It will only allow them to write properites using the existential (∃) and universal (∀) quantifiers.
+This new feature doesn’t introduce any breaking changes to users.
+It will only allow them to write properties using the existential (∃) and universal (∀) quantifiers.

 User Experience